7ylerpham/bp-website/README.md

-# Website for the Kpop Group Black Pink
+# Website for the Kpop Group Blackpink
 - Static index and about pages
 - Interactive store page using vanilla JavaScript